 The club organises a variety of orienteering events throughout the year.
 Typically these include small local events, as well as larger events in a variety of formats e.g. Sprint events, relay events, score events, urban events, as well as cross country events.
 Every 2 years, ESOC is involved in the very successful Scottish 6 Days Orienteering event; the next one will be Strathearn 2019.

 A pool of experienced members is able to organise, plan and control events as well as map areas and train newcomers.
 The club is always looking to expand its skill set, and actively encourages all members to get involved.
 We encourage and support members who need formal training courses to improve their skills.

 Social events are normally held on the first Monday of each month, usually based at a member’s house.
-These consist of a light hearted orienteering-related activity followed by refreshments and a chat.
-Special events are organised from time to time, such as the 'Hair of the Dog' event at New Year, the Burns Night and the Pentland Skyline Run on a midsummer evening.
-ESOC also offers an annual Club Championships.
+These consist of a lighthearted orienteering-related activity followed by refreshments and a chat.
+Special events are organised from time to time, such as the 'Hair of the Dog' event at New Year, the Burns Supper, and the Pentland Skyline Run on a midsummer evening.
+See the Social news category for more information about socials.